sun75/hello-world/README.md

 # hello-world
-it is friday so it is supposed to be fun
+it is friday so it is supposed to be fun. i have to make some changes for the 1st time.